robynwang314/Project/README.md

 # Robyn's SpotifyApp

 SpotifyApp is Robyn Wang's final project for UC Berkley's Full Stack Coding Bootcamp.
-This app showcases her ability to build a Ruby on Rails Application, incorporate an external API, test with RSpec, and deploy to Heroku.
+This app demonstrates her ability to build a Ruby on Rails Application, incorporate an external API, test with RSpec, and deploy to Heroku.

 Link: http://project-robyn-wang.herokuapp.com/
 Github: https://github.com/robynwang314/project